plone/training/testing/testing_robot.rst

 There are several ways to write robot test scenarios.
 In Plone we choose the ``Given-When-Then style``.

-This format is very useful because allows to write test cases that everyone can understand as they are similar to human-like statements.
+This format is very useful because allows you to write test cases that everyone can understand, as they are written in a familiar way.

-When writing test cases in this style, the initial state is usually expressed with a keyword starting with word ``Given``, the actions are described with keyword starting with ``When`` and the expectations with a keyword starting with ``Then``.
+When you write test cases in this style, you express the initial state with a keyword starting with word ``Given``, actions with keywords starting with the word ``When`` and the expectations with a keyword starting with the word ``Then``.

 .. note::

   Keyword starting with ``And`` or ``But`` may be used if a step has more than one action.

-Let see how a keyword works.
+Let's see how a keyword works.
 In our example, we have this scenario:

 .. literalinclude:: _snippets/test_example.robot
     :language: none